sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     i.e. form one loop.
   - > we examine each edge at most twice to determine whether to add this edge i.e. once for each endpoint.
-  - > Because the graph has a finite number of edges and is connected, this process ends with the production of a spanning tree
+  - > Because the graph has a *finite number of edges* and is connected, this process ends with the production of a spanning tree
-    1. trivially all vertices are visited -> spanning
+    1. trivially all edges are visited -> all vertices are visited, i.e. spanning <a name="DFS_construct_tree"></a>
     2. backtracking -> connected
     3. it must have $n-1$ edges based on this process because except for the 1st edge leading from the root, all the rest must add one *new vertex* based on "visited" -> tree with the plus of "connected"
+      - Or since each is *visited once* -> no circuit, so tree.
     - > Each vertex that *ends a path* at a stage of the algorithm will be a *leaf* in the rooted tree, and each vertex where a path is constructed starting at this vertex will be an internal vertex
       "ends a path" -> no child -> leaf
   - [backtracking][backtracking_AND_DFS_imply_preorder]